Skip to main content

 Monitor Closely

-Watch performance for the first few hours/days.
+Watch performance for the first few hours or days.

 Best Practices

-• Catches issues before customers see them
+• Catches issues before public customer responses

 • Builds confidence in the configuration

-• Provides data for validation
+• Provides run data for validation

 Set Review Expectations

-In shadow mode:
+In testing mode:

-• Define quality criteria for graduation
+• Define quality criteria for switching to live

-Keep a Shadow Deployment
+Keep a Testing Deployment

 • Test new configurations safely